 Table of Contents

 Are you a retiree looking for low-cost internet options for seniors that fit within your budget?
-We’ve done extensive research to bring you the best internet deals and offers around.
+We’ve done extensive research to bring you the best internet deals and offers around, including popular plans like Xfinity internet and Spectrum internet.
 Our Internet Discounts Guide for Senior Citizens will help you:

 - Confidently select an internet plan that’s right for you and your budget